Hackers find more than a dozen BMW flaws

 The researchers are holding back their full findings until 2019, to give BMW more time to tackle the problems.

-But they described one scenario in which a rouge mobile data transmitter could be used to exploit vulnerabilities in the infotainment and telematics parts.
+But they described one scenario in which a rogue mobile data transmitter could be used to exploit vulnerabilities in the infotainment and telematics parts.

 "Technically speaking, it's possible to launch the attack from hundreds of metres, even when the car is in the driving mode," they wrote, adding that attackers could then create "backdoors" to inject diagnostic messages that could in turn affect the driver's control.